 Policy on Transfer Credits

 To encourage the transfer of students from the Virginia Community College system to Radford University, the State Policy on Transfer has been embraced by Radford University effective Fall 1993.
 Students admitted to Radford who have earned an appropriate Associate Degree from a Virginia Community College based on a baccalaureate-oriented sequence of courses, will be considered to have satisfied Radford's Core Curriculum requirements.
 The transfer degrees accepted as satisfying Core Curriculum at Radford University are the Associate of Arts, Associate of Science, and the Associate of Arts and Science.
 Students who have earned an Associate of General Studies will satisfy RU’s Core Curriculum requirements if the institution awarding the degree has been approved by SCHEV as satisfying the State Policy on Transfer.
-A list of approved institutions is found at the SCHEV website.
+A list of approved institutions is found under the Related Documents section on the SCHEV website.
 For those students who earned an Associate of General Studies at an institution not on the list of approved institutions, a course-by-course transfer credit evaluation will be performed.

 Transfer students must have at least an overall 2.0 (on a 4.0 scale) grade point average on all work attempted to be considered for admission.
 Only courses passed with a grade of “C” or higher will be considered for transfer credit.
 Grades of “C-” or lower are not accepted.
 Radford University does not give transfer credit for courses taken as Pass/Fail.
 No fewer than 30 credit hours must be taken at Radford University to be eligible for graduation.
 At least 50 percent of the credit hours required for a major or minor must be taken at Radford University.
 A minimum of 120 credit hours are required for graduation.